lagom/lagom/docs/manual/scala/guide/cluster/PubSub.md

 ## Serialization

 The published messages must be serializable since they will be sent across the nodes in the cluster of the service.
 JSON is the recommended serialization format for these messages.
-The [[Serialization|Serialization]] section describes how to add Jackson serialization support to such message classes.
+The [[Serialization|Serialization]] section describes how to register serializers for the messages.

 ## Underlying Implementation